kevinzhuang01/srp_2025/_profiles/marthaasare.md

   Engineering; Informatics, Analytics and Information Science; Materials Engineering;
   Mechanical Engineering; Performance Evaluation and Benchmarking; Statistics and Probability; Visualization and Human-Computer Systems
-motivation: "I want to participate in this program because it aligns closely with both my academic journey and long-term goals.
+motivation: I want to participate in this program because it aligns closely with both my academic journey and long-term goals.
 As someone who was part of SRP 2023, I experienced firsthand how the program creates meaningful collaborations and mentorship opportunities.
 Returning now as a PhD student, I am eager to deepen that experience and contribute more strongly to the community.
 My current research focuses on using artificial intelligence and computer vision for real-time quality control in additive